The Emotional Cycle of Deployment – Stage 1: Anticipation of departure

 The Emotional Cycle of Deployment has seven stages.
 Each stage is characterized by a general time frame and specific emotional challenges that may be experienced.
-Failure to successfully negotiate these stages and challenges can lead to family and individual stress that can have a lasting effect on our children, youth and families.
+Michigan State University Extension says that failure to successfully negotiate these stages and challenges can lead to family and individual stress and can have lasting consequences on our children, youth and families.
 The seven stages of the Emotional Cycle of Deployment include:

 - Stage one: Anticipation of Departure

 As you read this article series about the Emotional Cycle of Deployment, it is important to remember that these stages are general time frames, reactions and challenges that may be experienced by military families during deployment.
 Each individual and family is unique and will experience each stage in their own unique way.